 The upside is adequate power for most driving scenarios – and excellent mileage no matter how you drive it – from a very simple (for a modern car) engine that will never hit you with a $3,000 bill for a new turbocharger or intercooler – because it hasn’t got either thing.

 The other catch with turbo’d engines is that if you use the boost, real-world mileage is sometimes much less than advertised.
+Spend less on a car great but spending less on gas is easier when you are near them.
 The reason being that the boost temporarily inflates the displacement of the engine, which makes more power – but more power does not come free.

 With the Mitsu, the touted mileage syncs with the real-world mileage because it really doesn’t matter how hard you put your foot down.
 There’s just 1.2 liters on the other end – not 1.2 that can be inflate to 2.5 via boost pressure, for as long as you keep your foot down.

 As is true of almost most small-engined small cars, the Mirage is most fun with its standard manual transmission, but the optional continuously variable (CVT) automatic is the best choice for maximum MPGs.